 MIT Prompt #3

-At MIT, we bring people together to better the lives of others.
-MIT students work to improve their communities in different ways, from tackling the world’s biggest challenges to being a good friend.
-Describe one way in which you have contributed to your community, whether in your family, the classroom, your neighborhood, etc. (200-250 words)
+MIT brings people with diverse backgrounds and experiences together to better the lives of others.
+Our students work to improve their communities in different ways, from tackling the world’s biggest challenges to being a good friend.
+Describe one way you have collaborated with people who are different from you to contribute to your community.

 The trick to answering this prompt is to find a concrete example and stick to it.